 Live System Endpoint

 You cannot or do not want to mock 100% of the service, but only the endpoints that you are testing.
 BlazeMeter offers the possibility to redirect remaining requests to the live service.
-You have two options:
+You can hard-code the name of the Live System endpoint or use dynamic variables in the endpoint definition.

 On Mock Service level, you can redirect all unmatched requests to the live system